-We are a fully remote company.
+We are a remote only company.
 We don’t have a central office, and most of our communication occurs in email, Slack, and video calls.

 Working remotely allows for a flexible work schedule.
 For example, David’s wife is a nurse.
 She works night shifts and during many weekends, but is frequently off during the work week.
 If David did not have the flexible schedule that remote work affords, he would see his wife much less often.
 As it is, he can work longer days when she works, and work shorter days when she is off.
 Also, because he works from home, he can see her when she wakes up in the afternoons.